Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Stability and Convergence of Abstract Galerkin Discretizations

 \subsection{Application to $hp$-FEM}

-We now focus on the case where the discretization subspace $V_h$ is a piecewise (mapped) polynomial finite element space.
-We consider the case where the mesh $\CT_h$ associated with the finite element space is aligned with the partition $\partition$.
+We now focus on the case where the discretization subspace $V_h$ is an $hp$-FEM space of piecewise (mapped) polynomials.
+We consider the case where the mesh $\CT_h$ associated with the finite element space is aligned with the partition $\partition$ and excludes hanging nodes.
 Since we are working with analytic interfaces, dedicated assumptions are required \cite{melenk-sauter10}.